izxxr/pspl/README.md

     OUTPUT a
 ENDFOR
 ```
+Above code will print numbers from 1 to 5 inclusive.

 Additionally, a `STEP` can be added to increment or decrement numbers.
 For example,
 to print the above set of numbers in reverse order:
 ```